abossieibo/NYC_Open_Data_API/README.md

-Two files, One for python and one for R that imports employee data from NYC Open data.
+Two files.
+One for python and one for R.  These files use the Socrata(RSocrata packages to access NYC Open Data and import "New York City Seasonally Adjusted Employment".
 Intended as a "simplest working example".